Jwahn1/Intro-to-Server-Side-Scripting/Lab 1/readme.md

 One Paragraph of assignment description goes here.

 What work did you do, and what steps did you take to work on it?

+we were tasked with creating a simple html based webpage and then seperating the header, body and footer into three seperate files, so when we open the

 ## Citations/Attributions